pjf/pjf.github.io/ethics/_posts/2014-02-04-tolerance-now-maximises-sharehold-value.md

 Yesterday Coca-Cola showed an advertisement as part of the superbowl coverage.
-It featured Americans doing American things; except those Americans were racially diverse, and the song—America Is Beautiful—was sung in multiple languages other than English.
+It featured Americans doing American things; except those Americans were racially diverse, and the song—America The Beautiful—was sung in multiple languages other than English.

 There's a big deal on the Internet right now about the bigotry and hatred which